A man standing a chart on the wall holding up his hand.5 realities of valuing a business.

 READ MORE: 2026 Valuing An AI SaaS Overview

-When performing a business valuation, I aim to determine the business’s true economic value.
-In the AI era, knowing a company’s intangible asset value is crucial.
-It provides the confidence needed to navigate the market.
-This helps determine whether to pursue an exit, a merger, or an investor relationship.
-From an investor standpoint, a promising business valuation during an acquisition is seen positively.
-It acts as a future beacon in a pre-deal valuation.
+While preparing an exit plan, it’s important to determine the business’s true economic value.
+As well as how it can be an asset to another owner or company.
+In the acquisition market, knowing a company’s asset value provides the confidence needed to navigate the market.
+Having a strategy for exiting and even merging helps buyers close on the deal sooner.
+Rather than contemplating whether to pursue an exit or a merger.
+From an investor standpoint, a business’s exit plan is a future beacon in a pre-deal valuation.

 3. Proprietary Data is the New AI Value Multiplier

 Recently, in the M&A markets, off-the-shelf AI models and wrapper start-ups have become commodities.
-As I covered in a recent AI LLM researchtitled “Artificial or Just Artful?
-Do LLMs Bend the Rules in Programming?”, by Oussama Ben Sghaier, Kevin Delcourt, and Houari Sahraoui, dives deep into how LLMs perform using proprietary data.
-The research indicates that the proper valuation multiplier depends on how a company leverages its unique data.
+As I covered in a recent AI LLM research report titled Artificial or Just Artful?
+Do LLMs Bend the Rules in Programming? by Oussama Ben Sghaier, Kevin Delcourt, and Houari Sahraoui, dives deep into how LLMs perform using proprietary data.
+The research indicates that LLM AI and SaaS can be trained using a business acquired data.
+In today’s market for software, the proper valuation multiplier depends on how a company leverages its proprietary data.
 As LLM experts point out, every company has its own language and proprietary data.

 READ MORE: Google’s New Antigravity Now Plugs Directly Into Your Enterprise Data

-4. Technical Due Diligence In The AI Ecosystem
+4. Technical Evaluations In The AI Ecosystem

-Technical due diligence also involves security and compliance with all industry regulatory requirements.
-Investors typically will valuate a business’s software, cybersecurity, and compliance before determining whether an investment is warranted.
-In M&A for software, many investors conduct a technical evaluation team to assess the human element and determine whether the IP is trapped in the heads of a few engineers.
+In the M&A space, investors look for proprietary data, technical debt, and code maintainability.
+They also look for wrapper start-ups that will drain the budget post-acquisition.
+In turn, an AI SaaS software infrastructure and its security are what technical due diligence reports are built on.
+A SaaS with security and compliance within all industry regulatory requirements presents a valuable asset to a future buyer.
+Investors typically will evaluate a business’s software, cybersecurity, and compliance before determining whether an investment is warranted.
+In M&A for software, many investors will also conduct a technical evaluation to determine whether IP is trapped in the heads of a few engineers.

-For a company to move from a 3x SDE multiple to an institutional EBITDA multiple, it must demonstrate in its valuation that its earnings are normalized and that it can operate independently of the owner’s daily involvement.
+In all business valuations, grounded math is required by investors’ expectations.
+Typically, in the acquisition market, a SaaS must demonstrate in its valuation that its earnings are normalized.
+Also, the business must operate independently without the owner’s daily involvement.
 Normalization is the practice of aligning performance with normal operating conditions by stripping away accounting noise.
 It also presents a stable figure that represents what a buyer can realistically expect to earn under standard conditions.

 Conclusion